- Running Base Python on the Open Science Pool

 Running Python Jobs That Use Additional Packages

-It's likely that you'll need additional Python packages (aka libraries) that are not present in the base Python installations made available via modules.
-This portion of the guide describes how to create a Python "virtual environment" that contains your packages and which can be included as part of your jobs.
+It's likely that you'll need additional Python packages that are not present in the base Python installations.
+This portion of the guide describes how to install your packages to a custom directory and then include them as part of your jobs.

 Install Python packages